Alluxio/alluxio/docs/en/Configuring-Alluxio-with-Swift.md

 # Configuring Alluxio

-To configure Alluxio to use Swift as its under storage system, modifications to the `conf/alluxio-env.sh` file must be made.
+You need to configure Alluxio to use Swift as its under storage system by modifying `conf/alluxio-site.properties`.
 The first modification is to specify the Swift under storage system address.
-You specify it by modifying `conf/alluxio-env.sh` to include:
+You specify it by modifying `conf/alluxio-site.properties` to include:

 {% include Configuring-Alluxio-with-Swift/underfs-address.md %}

 Where `<swift-container>` is an existing Swift container.

-The following configuration should be provided in the `conf/alluxio-env.sh`
+The following configuration should be provided in the `conf/alluxio-site.properties`

 {% include Configuring-Alluxio-with-Swift/several-configurations.md %}